-In Figure 3-15, I used a shutter speed setting of 1/2000 second.
-In this image, you can see the individual grains of rice.
-In Figure 3-16, with the shutter speed set to 1/20 second, the grains flow together into what looks like a continuous stream.
+In Figure 3-16, I used a shutter speed setting of 1/2000 second.
+In this image, you can see the individual beads clearly.
+In Figure 3-17, with the shutter speed set to 1/100 second, the beads blur together into what looks almost like a continuous stream.

-You select this shooting mode by turning the Mode dial to the S indicator, as shown in Figure 3-14.
+You select this shooting mode by turning the mode dial to the S indicator, as shown in Figure 3-15.
 Then you select the shutter speed by turning the Control dial, at the upper right of the camera's back.